orbisgis/h2gis/docs/dev/SHPWrite.md

 CALL SHPread('/home/user/donnees_sig/Data/area_export.shp',
              'AREA2');
 Select * from AREA2;
--- Answer: The driver can not create POLYGON, it creates --         MULTIPOLYGON.
+-- Answer:
 -- |                     THE_GEOM                     | IDAREA |
 -- | ------------------------------------------------ | ------ |
 -- | MULTIPOLYGON(((-10 109,, 90 9, -10 9, -10 109))) |      1 |
 -- | MULTIPOLYGON(((90 109, 190 109, 90 9, 90 109)))  |      2 |

+-- Note: The driver can not create POLYGON, it creates MULTIPOLYGON.
 {% endhighlight %}

 ##### See also